truera/trulens/trulens_eval/examples/README.md

     - `llama_index_example.ipynb` -- Question-answering with a in-memory vector store of contexts loaded from the web.

-    - `llamaindex-subquestion-query.ipynb` -- Evaluate the impact of query planning and embedding choice.
+    - `llama_index_query_planning.ipynb` -- Evaluate the impact of query planning and embedding choice.

-    - `llamaindex-yelp-agent.ipynb` -- Evaluate hallucination of an Llama-Index data agent.
+    - `llama_index_agents.ipynb` -- Evaluate hallucination of an Llama-Index data agent.

   - `langchain/` -- Examples using langchain as a framework.